Staff Training & FAQ

 Please review the waterfront skills information from the American Red Cross Lifeguarding Manual to prepare yourself for our training and certification at camp.

 *Camp Rockmont will reimburse the cost of an American Red Cross Lifeguarding/First Aid/CPR/AED course up to $250 upon completion of a full season contract (May 30, 2021 – August 14, 2021) for applicants that are hired and then need to acquire or renew an American Red Cross Lifeguarding/First Aid/CPR/AED certificate.
 This course is done on “your time, our dime!”
 The reimbursement is for the course cost only and a course receipt must be provided to Camp Rockmont; the reimbursement is not for travel, food, accommodation, or any other expense incurred during the course.

 Here are some answers to a few frequently asked questions until we can talk further:

 Can I bring my dog, cat, or pet iguana?

 The camp cannot accommodate additional pets, so you will need to make other arrangements for yours.
 You will be met by a wonderful pack of camp dogs that will quickly adopt you as one of their people.

 Where do I do laundry?

-Residential staff members’ laundry is done weekly by our laundry staff at the camp laundry facilities.
-If you prefer to do your own laundry, you may visit the local laundromat about 2 miles away on your time off.
+Residential staff members’ are provided with access to camp laundry facilities.
+You may also visit the local laundromat about 2 miles away on your time off.